KEINOS/go-prettybench/SECURITY.md

 ## Testing Policy

-Besides 100% coverage of unit testing, we use [GolangCI-Lint](https://golangci-lint.run/) for static analysis and lint checking.
+Besides to try keep high coverage persentage of the unit tests, we use [GolangCI-Lint](https://golangci-lint.run/) for static analysis and lint checking.

 - See configuration: [./.golangci.yml](https://github.com/KEINOS/go-prettybench/.golangci.yml)